KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    Figure 7.27: Using the research box after a first investigation.

 The procedure to search for a member using the filter dialog has no meaningful differences with the one described for the slicer chooser dialog.
 The pop up interface is the one showed in Figure 7.28.
 After selecting a member, the user should click on the save button.
-The pivot
+The pivot table will display the changements.
+Otherwise click on the cancel button to discard changes.

    |image162|

    Figure 7.28: Filter dialog.

-   table will display the changements.
-Otherwise click on the cancel button to discard changes.

 Drill down and drill up
 ~~~~~~~~~~~~~~~~~~~~~~~

-   User can choose between drill types by clicking on one of the three
-   buttons in the drill types section of the side bar (Figure 7.10).
+User can choose between drill types by clicking on one of the three buttons in the drill types section of the side bar (Figure 7.10).
 There are three drill types.
-In the following we give some details on
+In the following we give some details on them.
-   them.

 1. **Position**: this is the default drill type.
-Clicking on a drill
-      down/drill up command will expand/collapse a pivot table with
-      child members of a member with that particular command.
-See Figure
+Clicking on a drill down/drill up command will expand/collapse a pivot table with          child members of a member with that particular command.
+See Figure 7.30.
-      7.30.

-2. **Member**: if the user wants to perform drill operation not only on
-      one member per time but on all members of the same name and level
-      at the same time it is needed to select
+2. **Member**: if the user wants to perform drill operation not only on one member per time but on all members of the same name and        level at the same time it is needed to select member drill type.
+See Figure 7.31.

    |image163|